Shorba recipe (Biryani gravy)

-Shorba recipe or sherva recipe.
-One of the best veg side gravy for biryani or biryani shorba that is served in restaurants.
-This can be served with a fish biryani, restaurant style chicken biryani, pakki chicken dum biryani, restaurant style vegetable biryani, pakki hyderabadi veg dum biryani, simple egg biryani or even with a simple veg pulao.
+Shorba recipe made with onions, tomatoes, spices & herbs.
+One of the best veg side gravy for biryani, pulao or any flavored rice dishes.
+It is also known as sherva or biryani shorba & is a very common dish served in South Indian restaurant restaurants.
+This can be served with a fish biryani, hyderabadi biryani, chicken dum biryani, Vegetable biryani, simple egg biryani or even with a simple veg pulao.

 This biryani shorba gravy tastes light and is spicy and flavorful and tastes entirely different from the other veg side gravy dishes like potato kurma, simla mirch ka salan, mirchi ka salan and egg masala which i shared earlier.

 To make shorba or sherva, we need vegetable stock that brings in real taste to the gravy.
 If you are not in the habit of making your stock at home, I insist you make it, instead of using store bought vegetable stock or cubes.
 I have personally never used the packed stocks and do not know if that tastes good for this shorba.

 But making your stock is super easy and you could make it one day earlier and refrigerate it for further use.
 If you have only boiled potatoes water that works fine too that is how I end up making most of the times.